ConnectNowUK/docs/docs/issue-tracker/user-guide/README.md

 description: Description of this page
 ---
 # Welcome to Issue Tracker
 Welcome to the Issue Tracker user guide docs!
-These docs will guide you on using ConnectNow as a user.
+These docs will guide you on using ConnectNow as a user with a registered account.

 ::: tip
 Every secure ConnectNow Issue Tracker URL starts with **https://issuetracker.connectnow.org.uk**.
 Make sure yours does too to keep your information safe.